kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

 }
 ```

-We can use the KCL code to generate a Kubernetes YAML
+We can use the KCL code to generate a Kubernetes YAML manifest.

 ```yaml
 apiVersion: apps/v1